frequently asked questions

 do i need a letter for hrt?

-Probably not.
+Maybe.
 Hormone Replacement Therapy (HRT), also known as Gender Affirming Hormone Therapy (GAHT), is available in Texas using an informed consent treatment model.
-This means that if you are an adult, you likely do not need a letter from a therapist to obtain hormones.
+However, with recent attacks on transgender healthcare, some doctors and clinics are now asking for letters from a mental health professional before prescribing hormones to adults in Texas.

 During the 2023 Texas Legislative Session, conservative lawmakers voted to ban gender-affirming HRT for trans minors.
 This bill was signed by the Governor and took effect September 1, 2023 and upheld by the Texas Supreme Court in June 2024.

-All LPCs in Texas are bound to the rules and regulations of the Texas State Board of Examiners of Professional Counselors which now falls under the purview of the Texas Behavioral Health Executive Council.
+All licensed mental health therapists in Texas are bound to the rules and regulations of their State Board and the Texas Behavioral Health Executive Council.
 If you need to file a complaint against a mental health therapist in Texas, you can do so here.

 do you prescribe anti-depressants or ketamine?